Common questions and answers about using the NCAT Online service.

 No, attachments cannot be submitted via NCAT Online.
 Any attachments relevant to your application must be posted or delivered to NCAT within five (5) working days after lodgement.
 Please include your application number when sending attachments.
 Your application number will be located at the top of your NCAT Online application form.

-For security purposes, each session time is limited to 3 hours only.
-If the session times out before you submit your application, any information entered will be lost and you will need to start the application process again.
+For security purposes, you will have 3 hours to complete and submit your application.
+If you do not submit your application within 3 hours, information will be lost and you will need to start the application process again.

 Log into eServices with your file number and eNumber to view the date, time and location of your upcoming hearing.

 If you are a NCAT Online ‘Frequent User’, log in and view the progress of your applications by clicking on the ‘Application Status’ link.